Real Estate Tax Benefits

 - Does the assessment conform to all the technical requirements of the law?

-Moreover, a property owner can keep taxes lower by making only those home improvements that will not increase taxes, mostly improvements that do not require a building permit.
+Moreover, a property owner can keep taxes lower by making only those home improvements that will not increase taxes, mostly improvements not requiring a building permit.

 Deferring Capital Gains Taxes